 It is in that spirit–no question too simple–that Piercy welcomes readers to her kind of seder: a homemade and personal affair, the kind we all wish we could attend.
 This charming and instructive book of Passover wisdom, brimming with favorite dishes and Marge Piercy’s own moving Passover poems and blessings, invites us to look at an important Jewish ritual in a whole new way.

-MARGE PIERCY is the author of eighteen previous poetry collections, a memoir, seventeen novels, and a new book of short stories.
-Her work has been translated into nineteen languages, and she has won many honors, including the Golden Rose, the oldest… More about Marge Piercy
+MARGE PIERCY is the author of nineteen previous poetry collections, a memoir, seventeen novels, five nonfiction books, and a book of short stories.
+Her work has been translated into twenty-three languages, and she has received many honors, including the Golden… More about Marge Piercy

 “Marge Piercy accompanies the reader on a journey that is illuminating, exciting, and healing all at once.
 Finally, a book for people who are wrestling with how to bring their sedarim to life and at the same time hold onto the wisdom that resides in the tradition.
 Piercy frees us up to be creative and alive.
 The book is a blessing.” –Rabbi Alan Ullman